-On a broader front, in September 2010, a dispute over the relative powers of the executive and legislative branches began when Ahmadinejad, asserting the primacy of the executive, refused to carry out certain expenditures appropriated by the Majles and approved by the Expediency Council (which is headed by Ahmadinejad rival, Rafsanjani).
-That disagreement subsequently widened into a conflict over the powers of the Mailes vs. those of the President.
+On a broader front, in September 2010, a dispute over the relative powers of the executive and legislative branches began when Ahmadinejad, asserting the primacy of the executive, refused to carry out certain expenditures appropriated by the Majles and approved by the Expediency Council, which is headed by Ahmadinejad rival, Rafsanjani.
+That disagreement subsequently widened into a conflict over the powers of the Majles vs. those of the President.
 In October 2010, the politically powerful Revolutionary Guard, in one of its publications, appeared to side with the Majles.
 The dispute reignited a movement by some Majles deputies-shelved in early 2010 at the insistence of the Supreme Leader-to impeach or at least to formally question Ahmadinejad.
-There are 74 signatures needed to compel Ahmadinejad to appear before the Majles, and deputies reportedly are keeping their signatures secret, meaning it is not known how close to achieving the needed number of signatures are the organizers of this drive.
 Outright impeachment is unlikely because it would, under Iran's constitution, require certification of the Supreme Leader to be implemented, who reportedly views an impeachment as highly divisive and destabilizing.
 A further split was exposed in mid-November when the Majles voted to removed the President from the post of Chairman of the governing board of Iran's Central Bank.
-This dispute is widely considered part of the power struggle between Ahmadinejad and his political opponents, primarily Ali and Sadeq Larijani and Mohammad Bagr Qalibaf.
+This dispute is widely considered part of the power struggle between Ahmadinejad and his political opponents, primarily Ali and Sadeq Larijani and Mohammad Baqr Qalibaf.